minguezalba/Stress_Detection/README.md

 This project consists on detecting stress in voice signals based on heart rate values.
 The project is divided in three main diferent parts: data processing, feature extraction and classification.
 We are going to use VOCE database so the code will be focused on its structure.
 However, individual functions can be used separately.
-We strongly recomment to read the paper about this project before trying to run it.
+We strongly recommend to read the paper about this project before trying to run it.

 ## Getting Started